atlanticwave-sdx/sdx-docs/README.md

-# sdx-docs
+# AtlanticWave-SDX Documentation.

-Some documentation for AtlanticWave-SDX project
+This repository contains some documentation for AtlanticWave-SDX project.
+This is work in progress -- most of our documentation currently lives elsewhere, and we are evaluating a GitHub based workflow of documenting the project.

 ## Writing the docs